Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 The calculator that we will create computes an atom-centered representation, where each atomic environment is represented with the moments of the positions of the neighbors up to a maximal order.
-Each atomic species in the neighborhood will be considered separately.
-The resulting descriptor will represent an atom-centered environment :math:`\ket{\mathcal{A}_i}` on a basis of species :math:`\alpha` and moment order :math:`k`:
+Each atomic type in the neighborhood will be considered separately.
+The resulting descriptor will represent an atom-centered environment :math:`\ket{\mathcal{A}_i}` on a basis of atomic types :math:`\alpha` and moment order :math:`k`:

 .. math::